 If you’ve ever seen another nurse’s name badge and thought, “Wow, do they really need all those letters after their name?” — you’re not alone.
-Between BSN, MSN, CCRN, OCN, FNP, CNM, CNE, CHC and more, the world of nursing certifications can feel like a bowl of alphabet soup.
+Between BSN, MSN, CCRN, OCN, FNP, CNM, CNE, CHC and more, the world of nursing certification can feel like a bowl of alphabet soup.

 But here’s the truth: not all certifications are created equal.
 Some really do move your career (and paycheck) forward, while others… well, let’s just say they look nice on a résumé but don’t always open new doors.